Hew Locke

-In 2010 he was shortlisted for the Fourth plinth, Trafalgar Square, London.
-In 2015 Prince William, Duke of Cambridge dedicated Locke's public sculpture The Jurors, commissioned to commemorate 800 years since the signing of Magna Carta.
+In 2010, he was shortlisted for the Fourth plinth, Trafalgar Square, London.
+In 2015, Prince William, Duke of Cambridge dedicated Locke's public sculpture The Jurors, commissioned to commemorate 800 years since the signing of Magna Carta.
+In 2025 his permanent series of sculptures "Cargoes" was installed at King Edward Memorial Park, London, consisting of 6 bronze boats illustrating the history of the Thames and the local community.

-Locke has had several solo exhibitions in the UK, for example in 2005 at The New Art Gallery, Walsall and in the USA, and is regularly included in international exhibitions and Biennales.
-His works have been acquired by collections such as The Tate gallery, London and The Metropolitan Museum of Art, New York.
+Locke has had several solo exhibitions in the UK and USA, and is regularly included in international exhibitions and Biennales.
+His works have been acquired by collections such as Pérez Art Museum Miami (PAMM), Florida, The Tate gallery, London and The Metropolitan Museum of Art, New York.
 In 2016, the National Portrait Gallery in London acquired a portrait of Locke by Nicholas Sinclair.
-In 2022 he became a member of The Royal Academy of Arts.
+In 2022, he became a member of The Royal Academy of Arts.